asvcode/not-so-random-forest/README.md

 LabelImg outputs annotations as XML files in the PASCAL VOC format that need to be converted to CSV for training RetinaNet.
 To facilitate this conversion, I include `xml_to_csv.py` in the [utils](utils) folder.

 For the species classification task, I obtained training data from google images using javascript snippets available [here](https://www.pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/).
-Many of the images included background that is irrelevant to the classifciation task.
+Many of the images included background that is irrelevant to the classification task.
 I used [photo_splitter.py](https://github.com/dnouri/photo_splitter) to rapidly iterate through the downloaded images and crop out irrelevant backgrounds and isolate trees of interest.
 A modified version of photo_splitter.py is included in the [utils](utils) folder.
 The images can be found in [data/classifcation](data/classification).

 ## Models